saintsaens/fl-bb-stalker/README.md

 ```
 $ crontab -e
 ```
-Then add the following line:
+Then add the following line (replace `PATH/TO/fl-bb-stalker` with the full path to where the directory is on your machine):
 ```
 */10 * * * * /usr/bin/python /PATH/TO/fl-bb-stalker/fl_bb_stalker.py
 ```